pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 # Results
 We based our work on uVkCompute benchmark.
 We modifed the shader code to have the independent stream to test whether the extra pipeline can only be co-issued or a more of a native choice.
 There are 2 types of workload being crafted:

-- Type 0: there is only one stream of FMA workload dispatching to the shader
+- Type 0:there is only one stream of FMA workload dispatching to the shader
-- Type 1：there are two streams of FMA which is dependent of each other
+- Type 1:there are two streams of FMA which is dependent of each other

 FMA Dispatch( Type 0) | FMA Dispatch ( Type 1）